al11588/FlaskHerokuAPIBoilerplate/README.md

 # Introduction:

-I created a boilerplate code that uses Flask and an API with JavaScript that is free for people to use who want push it on Heroku.
+I created a boilerplate code that uses Flask and an API with JavaScript that is free for people to use who want to push it on Heroku.

 # Programming Stack: